Orange-Code-Project/anicana-docs-en/source/game-development/drawchain-introduction.rst

 | You can configure the conditions for running DrawChain.
 | Configuration is possible by registering a contract that inherits the IDrawChainAuthorizer interface.
+| Also, by registering a contract that inherits the IDrawChainPostProcessor interface, you can configure the behavior after Draw.

 ■ Functions for Publishers